Baptist Church, Martham (including the graveyard)

 The first Baptist application for a Bishop’s Licence from Martham has been traced to 1800.
 In their application dated 15th January 1800, Thomas Pickers, a cordwainer (shoemaker) certified that “a certain new Elected Building called the Meeting House………is by him designed and set apart as a place for religious worship of Almighty God for the divers of his Majesty’s Protestant subjects dissenting from the church of England called Baptists”.
 It was adjacent to the old Baptist Burial Ground beside the footpath leading westward from Black Street into Oak Tree Close.
 Its first leader was Mr Wiscard Davey and it was a branch of the Great Yarmouth Baptist Chapel which was founded in 1785.
 That building would probably have been clay lump or a wood framed corrugated iron structure and lasted 78 years but has long since disappeared.
 It is said that there were several memorials to Baptists on the walls that were moved to the new chapel but have since vanished.
 The 1841 census lists Samuel Cowling as the Baptist Minister and he lived on The Green.

 A small Baptist church, probably made of wood and corrugated iron, once stood on a site beside what is now Oak Tree Close.
 With its graveyard, this served as the place of Baptist worship before the present Baptist Church was built on the north side of the Green.
-In 1812 this land was owned by Moses Linford who at the time was head of a prominent Baptist family and it is almost certain that he gave the land for the building of the chapel and graveyard where the Linford family grave is situated.
+In 1812 this land was owned by William Linford (1748-1822) who at the time was the head of a prominent Baptist family in the village and it is almost certain that he, or his son Moses, gave the land for the building of the chapel and graveyard where the Linford family grave is situated.
 The chapel was recorded in the 1842 Martham Tithe Award as plot 30 in the name of ‘Chapel Trustees’ and this is how it looks on the Tithe Award map.

 It is apparent that the Church needed repairs by the mid 1920’s and in 1925 an article appeared in the Independent & The Journal newspaper on 9th August that year about a fete held at Sutfield House in aid of the Baptist Church renovation fund.
 A copy of the rather long article is shown below with a transcription of the first part of it.